Miami is one of the most popular cities to visit in the USA. Tourists from all around the world have Miami on their bucket list.

 If you want to know the roots behind the Cuban culture and history that is ever present in Miami, visit Little Havana.

-This Cuban neighborhood has been molded by the thousands of Cubans that fled to America after the country’s 1959 communist revolution.
+Thousands of Cubans that fled to America after the country’s 1959 communist revolution built this neighborhood and shaped its unique identity.

-This is truly the perfect slice of Cuba.
-It is steeped in the Latin American culture and relaxed way of life.
+Miami Little Havana is truly the perfect slice of Cuba.
+Visitors will find Latin American culture and relaxed way of life in its streets.

 Time seems to stop here – you can spot the locals playing dominoes sipping on local coffee!